cis-famu/design-project-mmw-n/milestone-2.md

 Select matching algorithm criteria and weights
 Import users from HR systems or existing excel sheets Curriculum Design & Templates
-Create a guided mentoring experience to train mentors and mentees on the next steps in the program and provide resources from Qooper Library, or add your own
+Create a guided mentoring experience to train mentors and mentees on the next steps in the program and provide resources from Qooper Library, or add your own.
 Linked-In Learning - LinkedIn Learning is an on-demand library of instructional videos covering the latest business, technology and creative skills.
 It provides personalized course recommendations and is designed to help you achieve your full potential.
+Learners can join course-based learning groups, share and recommend courses from inside the learning platform, and watch courses together.
+Online training platform dashboards can provide managers an easy way to monitor, comment on, and guide their direct report's professional development.

 ## API Descriptions
 Qooper API: